We are committed to high quality, ambitious and innovative performance. Many of our graduates have achieved a professional career as performers.

 New students are introduced to the Department at the start of the academic year with Music Week: an intensive programme of rehearsals and creative workshops that culminate in the opening performances of the season.

-Events are co-ordinated by the Department’s Events Manager, Imogen Burman.
+Events are co-ordinated by the Department’s Events Manager, Jake Bernard.

 See all upcoming Music events.
-If you have any queries please contact Imogen via email at i.burman (@gold.ac.uk) or on 020 7919 7645.
+If you have any queries please contact Jake via email at j.bernard (@gold.ac.uk) or on 020 7919 7645.
 We actively support student initiatives to setup their own groups, so please get in touch.

 Our ensembles include: